iankorf/MCB185-2023/Unit0/README.md

 ## GitHub Account ##

 GitHub is a website that lets you store you git repositories for free.
 There are several similar sites, but GitHub is the most popular.
 Every bioinformatics developer should have a GitHub account.
 Your repositories and activity are part of your CV.
-If you don't have a GitHub account, it's time to point your web browser to [https://github.com](GitHub) and create your account.
+If you don't have a GitHub account, it's time to point your web browser to [https://github.com](GitHub) and create an account.

 Choose a username.
 It's okay to be clever, but don't be silly.
 Remember, this will be part of your CV.
 I use my full name.
 After setting your email and